Hasanic/Pharmacy-Management-System/README.md

 # Pharmacy-Management-System
 this project it was implamented by php and mysql

-#login and password
-first you can  ask Email and Password that you allowed to enter the system
+The first time you visit the system, you will be asked for your email and password, after that you will be allowed to access or use the system.
-Email: faysal
-Password: 12345
-when your enter the system you can create new username and password
+After you log in, you can create your own user and then you can log in